Have you ever caught yourself wondering if the people you call friends are really your friends? Do you know who your real friends are?

 Since we overvalue our psychological needs we call friends who satisfy these needs as real friends.

-In friendships where psychological needs are not being met, there’s a greater risk of these friendships falling into the vilified realm of fake friendships.
+In friendships where psychological needs are not being met, there’s a greater risk of such friendships falling into the vilified realm of fake friendships.
 But these friendships are just as valid, as long as the principle of mutual benefit holds.

 The person complaining about having fake friends perceives that the principle of mutual benefit is being violated.
 There are two possibilities underlying such complaint: